 After this process, the LASSO algorithm selects 1) an instrument for New Deal spending which we label "voting culture exploitability"; and 2) the sparse set of controls defined at the beginning of Section 4.
-The voting culture exploitability instrument is constructed as the interaction of the dispersion of voter turnout in the 1932 presidential election and the dispersion of voter turnout in the 1928 congressional election.31 By construction, the instrument takes values between 0 and 0.0625, since each dispersion term ranges from 0 to 0.25.
+The voting culture exploitability instrument is constructed as the interaction of the dispersion of voter turnout in the 1932 presidential election and the dispersion of voter turnout in the 1928 congressional election.
+31 By construction, the instrument takes values between 0 and 0.0625, since each dispersion term ranges from 0 to 0.25.
 The instrument reaches its highest values in counties with moderate levels of voter turnout and takes lower values in areas where turnout was either very low or very high.

 This instrument reflects voting culture exploitability in different counties-that is, how easy it is to obtain additional votes in a given location based on voting behavior.
 Places with very low turnout do not have a strong voting culture, so obtaining an extra vote in these locations may be very expensive; even if the incumbent spends money in those areas, it will be hard to induce additional people to vote.
 Places with very high turnout have a robust voting culture, and as a result there are fewer people left to be convinced to vote.
 Places with medium-level turnout have some voting culture, so it might be possible to induce people to vote, and there are also more potential voters, so obtaining more votes there is likely cheaper.
-Thus, it would be efficient to allocate funds in places with medium-level turnout.
+Thus, it would be efficient to allocate funds in places with medium-level turnout.32

 The key identification assumptions are that the IV is relevant and that the exclusion restriction holds.
 We will now discuss each assumption.
-Voting culture exploitability is strongly correlated with New Deal relief spending per capita, as shown in the binned scatter using our IV-LASSO approach.
+Voting culture exploitability is strongly correlated with New Deal relief spending per capita, as shown in the binned scatter plot in Figure IV.
+Appendix Table A.3 presents the county-level first stage, showing that the instrument strongly predicts New